Seahawks release DT Al Woods as they continue to reshape defensive line

 Woods’ release came after Seattle announced the signing of Lock, whose contract includes $1.75 million guaranteed.

 His release leaves the middle of Seattle’s line uncertain as Poona Ford is also now a free agent and Bryan Mone is recovering from an ACL injury suffered against the 49ers in December.

 Coach Pete Carroll said after the season that Mone had “a difficult surgery.”
+Woods was listed as Seattle’s starting nose tackle last year and Mone his backup until his injury.
+Ford was officially listed as an end in Seattle’s new 3-4 scheme but had played nose primarily in previous seasons and Carroll said after the season he felt Ford was at his best at nose.
+For now, it’s unclear if Ford is still listed in the team’s plans.

-Seattle lists just two defensive tackles who are under contract aside from Mone — Myles Adams and Jerrod Hewitt (Reed and Jones are listed as ends).
+Seattle lists just two defensive tackles who are under contract aside from Mone — Myles Adams and Jarrod Hewitt (Reed and Jones are listed as ends).

 Woods was in his third stint with Seattle in 2022, having also played with the Seahawks in 2011 and 2019 and then returning to the Seahawks in 2021 after signing with Jacksonville but sitting out the year because of COVID-19.